 © La Pinede Plage

-Located just west of the old town of Antibes Juan Les Pins is a seaside resort with beautiful sandy beaches, independent shopping boutiques and a good selection of lively restaurants, bars and hotels.
+Located just west of the old town of Antibes, Juan Les Pins is a seaside resort with beautiful sandy beaches, independent boutiques and a good selection of lively restaurants, bars and hotels.

 In the day the beaches are lined with umbrellas and people dotted around the white sand catching the strong rays of the summer sunshine.
 The promenade is lined with boutique shops selling jewellery, art and handcrafted goods and in July the town comes alive with the famous Jazz festival.
 When evening rolls in and the sun sets you can often see street performers creating a buzz, restaurants welcoming elegant visitors through their doors and bars filled with chic young fashionistas enjoying luxury cocktails.

-The peninsula to the south east is known as Cap d’Anitbes and is renowned for it's large luxurious villas and estates that can often be seen nestled into the small hills, with fantastic views extending out over the ocean.
-It is definitely worth exploring these quiet hills and surrounding scenery outside the centre of Juan Les Pins by car, moped or just walking, the private villas and views are worth the adventure.
+The peninsula to the south east is known as Cap d’Antibes and is renowned for its large luxurious villas and estates that can often be seen nestled in the small hills, with fantastic views extending out over the ocean.
+It's definitely worth exploring these quiet hills and surrounding scenery outside the centre of Juan Les Pins by car, moped or just walking, the private villas and views are worth the adventure.

 Juan Les Pins was discovered by the Duke of Albany in 1800 when it was just a forest of pine trees with exceptional ocean views and a sandy beach.
-The potential of this spot was obvious and the seaside resort of Juan les Pins grew and turned into a popular tourist spot.
-The whole of the Cap d’Anitbes started to become the place for wealthy Europeans to build luxurious holiday homes and housing.
+The potential of this spot was obvious and the seaside resort of Juan les Pins grew, turning into the popular tourist spot it is today.
+The whole of the Cap d’Antibes is 'the' place for wealthy Europeans to build luxurious holiday homes and housing.